LaiaTarres/laiatarres.github.com/README.md

 # Laia's website
 This repository is my first try at creating my personal webpage.
-My idea is to update whatever I am doing professionally, and it will help as a motivator for my PhD.
+My idea is to update whatever I am doing professionally, and thhe timeline will also help as a motivator for my PhD.

 Things that I have to do:
-- Update the skills
-- Update resume and add it to the "download resume" button
-- Update work experience
-- Create a timeline with latest works:
-  - The CVPR social event that I helped organize
-  - Presenting TFM at last year's symposium
-  - Teaching in Dublin + ACL
-  - The poster presentation at CVPR22
-  - Submission to the challenge.
-  ...
+- Add hyperlinks so that it is easier to navigate
+- Add new pages, if I want to do "blogs".